A Brief Look at Midlife as One of Life’s Transitions

 Positive Ageing, Self-Care in Midlife and Taking Action

 Consider what you need to do personally to optimise your midlife; that could be HRT, yoga, sweet potatoes or Soya Isoflavithingymajigs.
 Use an organisation app on your phone if you need to, (Trello is a good option); take Gingko Biloba if you are prone to forgetfulness; take skin boosting supplements; find your comfort zone regarding exercise and, ultimately, be positive.
-Once those areas have been addressed, put them on autopilot – this is the brand new YOU, and get on with living what could be the best part of your life.
+Some things may take more time, depending on what life throws at you, but seek support and reach out.
+Others will not automatically know what you need, or that you even need anything.
+They may have their own menopause issues to contend with.
+Once those areas have been addressed, put them on autopilot – this is the brand new YOU, and proceed with living what could be the best part of your life.

 Life does not begin at forty, or fifty or even zero; life begins whenever you decide.
 Life begins ‘now'.
 The older you are, the more experience you have had, the more mistakes you have made and the more connections you have established.
 Therefore, the better position you are in to get the hell on with it and make a damn good job of it.
 This is unless, of course, you are anything like me where you never learn.
 You just muddle through the complexities of life with your skirt tucked in your knickers and loo roll stuck to your heel… in blissful oblivion.